 I love reading about the stylish Stockholm, Sweden, fashion scene that we see on the pages of magazines.
 So during our summer month in Stockholm, I trekked through downtown Stockholm to shop the big department stores (like NK Stockholm, above, and Åhléns), plus I snuck into every specialty boutique I could find along the way.

-The more I walked and looked, the more I could see that most people in Stockholm were wearing (and the stores were selling) clothing that looks very similar to what everyone else is wearing around the world: a little bit of everything.
+And guess what?
+The more I walked and looked, the more I realized that most of the stores were selling (and most of the people were wearing) clothing that looked very similar to what many people are wearing around the world right now: a little bit of everything.

-Swedes are just often a bit more polished, even in transport.
+Swedes are often just a bit more polished, even during transport.

-I also toured the clothing boutiques in Gamla Stan, the very center of where Stockholm was founded.
-This is where one can find more locally created products, like beautiful sweaters.
+I also browsed the clothing boutiques in Gamla Stan (known as Old Town Stockholm), the very center of where Stockholm was founded.
+This is where more local and/or handcrafted products, like sweaters, could be found.

-As well as Scandinavian Explorer's stuffable vests, jackets, and coats.
+As well as the regional Scandinavian Explorer's stuffable vests, jackets, and coats.

-Fortunately, there are also shops in Gamla Stan that sell clothing, accessories, and household goods made from flax (including organic flax).
-Vegan and ethical options!
+There were even shops in Gamla Stan selling clothing, accessories, and household goods made from flax (including organic flax).
+Vegan and eco options!

 And, for an adorable twist, Ester's boutique has vintage-style clothing that immediately draws one in.
-Designed in Sweden and handcrafted in the EU, it also has an ethical focus.
-Ja!
+Designed in Sweden and handcrafted in the EU, Ester’s also has an ethical focus.

-I've found the most peaceful time to shop in Stockholm to be in the morning (no crowds).
+The most peaceful time to shop in Stockholm during the summer, I have found, is in the morning (cooler temps, no crowds).

-Some shops might not open until 10 am (and that's still okay, crowd-wise).
+Many shops might not open until 10 am (yet, that's still okay, crowd-wise).